Hive-Academy/roocode-generator/templates/system-prompts/system-prompt-code-review.md

      [optional footer]
      ```

-   - Ensure commit messages are descriptive and meaningful
+   - Ensure commit messages are condensed and meaningful
    - Verify that related changes are grouped together
    - Check for proper use of feature flags for incomplete functionality